terraform-cloud-aws-modules/s3/README.md

     profile		= "default"
     region		= "eu-central-1"

-for our main.tf
+for useage in our main.tf

 ### main.tf

-The main.tf contains the following code:
+Create main.tf with the following code:

     provider "aws" {
       profile = var.profile